bloominstituteoftechnology/web-module-challenge-responsive-design/README.md

 ## Objectives

 - describe the differences in fixed, fluid, adaptive, and responsive layouts
+Answer:
+Fixed has a static position on the browser.
+This has a set amount of pixels.
+As the screen changes Fluid
 - implement media queries in a project.
 - describe how using scalable units for font sizes impacts accessibility and why designing accessible web pages is important